gcohavy/Learning-Unity/README.md

 # Learning-Unity

-This is a simple project utilized to understand the Unity UI.
+This is a number of projects created as a way of getting comfortable working in Unity3D